tokend/developer-edition/README.md

 Ticket marketplace is another TokenD's environment that can be used for events, conference to distribute tickets.
 It contains all the standard functionality such as ownership transfer, atomic swap, non-fungible ticket tokens.

 * `docker-compose -f ticket.yml up -d`

-## Up and Running

-Assuming you've just cloned this repository, the following steps will get you up and running in no time!

-* `docker-compose pull` just in case, to be sure you have latest versions of containers
-* `docker-compose run --rm core init` to initialize core instance with genesis block according to `configs/core.ini`
-* `docker-compose up -d` to launch all services in background, after it finishes you should be able to access web client at [http://localhost:8060](http://localhost:8060) and admin dashboard at [http://localhost:8070](http://localhost:8070) default seed for login is `SAMJKTZVW5UOHCDK5INYJNORF2HRKYI72M5XSZCBYAHQHR34FFR4Z6G4`
-* `docker-compose ps` to see status of services and which ports are available

-These instructions are just a guideline for what you should generally do.
-You may modify provided `docker-compose.yml` to accommodate your needs.

-By default all data is persistent in mounted volumes, you should be fine stopping and removing the containers without worry.
-But if for any reason you want to start over just run `docker-compose down -v` do clean up any persistent state.

 ## Bootstraping your environment